 For a craft project before the dinner, the kids can help you make a piñata to use as a table centerpiece.

-Dinner conversation ideas for Mexican Fiesta night:
+Dinner conversation ideas for Mexican Fiesta themed dinner nights:

 Find out how to say all the things on your dinner menu in Spanish and have everyone memorize the words.
 Talk about the customs and traditions in Mexico.

 Themed Family Dinner Ideas #4 – Chopped – a Spin Off